So you’re ending the career break and re-entering the workplace. Let's look at some aspects of transitioning back to the workplace.

 What do I want to do now?

 Define what is working for you.
 Simon Sinek and co-authors talk about “Finding Your Why”.
 There is no point in pursuing anything which lacks a strong answer to why you see yourself in a particular job.
 In Sinek’s “Golden Circle”, the WHY is at the centre of the circle, enclosed within the HOW and the WHAT.
 Friedrich Nietzsche once said, “He who has a why can bear almost any how.”
 Such leaders of thought guide us into examining and determining how our “why”‘ is intrinsically linked to our goals and values in life.

 Can’t find your “why”?
 Don’t be afraid to seek advice.

-To get a fresh, unbiased perspective, career coaching can be a great channel to explore.
+Career coaching is a great resource for getting a fresh, unbiased perspective.
 A recent (2018) survey by Upskill Coach revealed that 47% of respondents used coaching services to progress their careers, while 28% used coaching services to get guidance in making career changes.

 If you’re considering a career change or not sure how you feel about returning to a job that possibly no longer holds the appeal it once did, coaching may be a great option for you.
 Get guidance advice from our expert coaches to get you off to a right start on your return journey.
 Good luck!

 Book a 15-minute free call with one of our career coaches today